zzhuangqian/wp-calypso/client/components/domain-contact-form/README.md

 * State
 * Zip code

+It also supports optional fields, depeding on the TLD

 Some of these fields use [masking](https://en.wikipedia.org/wiki/Input_mask), i.e. rules that govern what a user is allowed to enter in a text box.